aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 4. Use `new Color` with the alpha component set.
 5. Save the object as a PowerPoint file.

-This Java code demonstrates the process:
+This PHP code demonstrates the process:

 ```php
   // Instantiates a presentation class that represents a presentation file